 No idea how to plan it all in advance?
 Then I will give you an example of a perfectly planned day in Stellenbosch:

-- 10.30 - Spier Wine Estate for a Segway tour.
+- 10.30 - Visiting Spier, a Stellenbosch Wine farm for a Segway tour.
 If you are an early bird, you can go somewhere before and taste a wine.
 It’s 5 o’clock somewhere!
 In addition, you are more relaxed on the segway.

 - 12.30 - Middelvlei Wine Estate for the Boerebraai.
 Delicious lunch with a nice glass again.

-- 15:00 - De Toren for a great tour with, guess what, another glass of wine.
+- 15:00 - Visit De Toren, one of the best wineries in Stellenvosch for a great tour with, guess what, another glass of wine.

-- Get back to your hotel to unwind and get ready for a delicious dinner in one of the Stellenbosch restaurants, with a glass to flush through the day.
+- Get back to your hotel to unwind and get ready for a delicious dinner in one of the Stellenbosch restaurants, with a glass of Stellenbosch wine to flush through the day.

 Stellenbosch is not big.
 To give you an idea: all estates we visited were in a radius of up to 10 km around our hotel.